Understanding AI Buzzwords: Vocab you need to know.

 Prompt Engineering

 Prompt engineering is about crafting clear, specific questions to get better AI responses.
-Instead of asking, “What are the expenses?” try, “Summarize the top three expense categories for Q1 2023.”
+Instead of asking, “What are the expenses?” try, “Summarise the top three expense categories for Q1 2023.”
 This approach improves the quality of information, helping you make informed decisions.
+This is about 35% of AI platforms and there's a saying in the tech industry that the answer will only ever be as good as the prompt you use.

 Reasoning Models

 Reasoning models help AI make decisions based on data.
-They’re great for exploring scenarios, like optimizing tax strategies.
+They’re great for exploring scenarios, like optimising tax strategies.
 AI-driven reasoning models can deliver over 90% accurate forecasts, helping you advise clients effectively.
+It will be really interesting to to see how these models evolve.
+At the moment, we've found they're not that great in our use cases because the answer is often quite nuanced.
+They're excel in coding and mathematic problems where there's a definitive correct answer.
+They don't like shades of grey!

 Chatbots